pkgforge/soar-docs/src/installation.md

 ## From Source

-To install Soar from source, you need to have Rust and Cargo installed.
+To install Soar from source, you need to have Rust and Cargo [`nightly`] installed.
 Follow these steps:

 1. Clone the Soar repository:
 ```sh